cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/ingesting.rst

 **Note:** The above JSON has been re-formatted to fit and requires editing (remove the line endings added to the ``schema`` values) to be a conforming JSON file.

-Then use your config file with the ``cdap-etl-batch`` artifact to create an application through the CLI.
+Then use your config file with the ``cdap-data-pipeline`` artifact to create an application through the CLI.
 For example, if you wrote the above JSON to a file named ``conversion.json``:

 .. container:: highlight

   .. parsed-literal::
-    cdap > create app trades_conversion cdap-etl-batch |release| system <path-to-conversion.json>
+    cdap > create app trades_conversion cdap-data-pipeline |release| system <path-to-conversion.json>

 This will create and configure an application.
-The application's schedule (named, by default, to ``etlWorkflow``) will not run until you resume it::
+The application's schedule (named, by default, to ``dataPipelineSchedule``) will not run until you resume it::

-  cdap > resume schedule trades_conversion.etlWorkflow
+  cdap > resume schedule trades_conversion.dataPipelineSchedule

 This will start a schedule that will run the workflow every ten minutes.
 The next time the workflow runs, it will spawn a MapReduce job that reads all events added